 Students who do not maintain a grade point average of 3.0 or higher in all coursework after admission to the graduate program will be placed on academic probation.

-Each unit of course credit at Occidental College requires a minimum of three hours of student work per week, for every week over the duration of a semester.
-As such, each four-unit course represents a minimum of 12 hours of involvement per week, and each two-unit course represents a minimum of 6 hours of involvement per week.
+Each unit of course credit at Occidental College requires a minimum of three hours of student work per week for every week over the duration of a semester.
+As such, each 4-unit course represents a minimum of 12 hours of involvement per week, and each 2-unit course represents a minimum of six hours of involvement per week.
 Students will typically spend a third of this time in direct interaction with faculty, and the remainder of the time will be spent preparing for class.
 Faculty may choose to set expectations

 Occasionally students seek to repeat a course in which they earned a passing grade.
 Credit is not awarded for the repeated course; both grades are averaged into the grade average, and both courses and grade appear on the transcript.